Plant Liscan lives with two cats that "allow" her to be their servant. They are kind and loving royalty.

 - Four Furniture Gliders

 - Electric or Cordless Drill/Driver (use your power equipment safely)

 - Disposable putty knife (2 inch wide) to spread the adhesive

 You can skip this step if you are starting from scratch.

 Depending on how well it was made, this may be an easy or difficult task.
 I used a flat scraper and heavy screwdriver to pull the old carpet off.

 Inspect all the parts for damage.
 Replace anything that is not going to be stable or hold glue.

 Plug the ends of the rolls.
 The inside measurement of the tubes was three inches.
-I used a hole-saw to cut the plugs out of 2X4s.
-Then glued them in each end and nail (6d finishing nails) at least four around the outside.
+I used a hole-saw to cut the plugs out of 2x4s.
+Then, I glued them in each end and nailed (6d finishing nails) at least four around the outside.
 This will give you something to attach the posts to top and bottom.

-Screw the long posts to the back of the base 13 inches apart.
+- Screw the long posts to the back of the base 13 inches apart.
 Screw the short post to the front, center of the base.
-Use 3 or 4 2-1/4” screws per post for strength and stability.
+Use three or four 2-1/4” screws per post for strength and stability.

-It may have that “new carpet” smell, so, it would be good if you can put the tower somewhere to air out for a couple of days.
-Then find a good location for final approval.
+It may have that “new carpet” smell, so it would be good if you can put the tower somewhere to air out for a couple of days.
+Then, find a good location for your cat's stamp of approval.